Practical SEO Tips forBeginners That Actually Work

 - Free guides, newsletters, and beginner resources

-From beginner guides you can read right now, to one-on-one sessions where we look at your site together — here’s what I offer.
+From beginner guides you can read right now, to one-on-one sessions where we look at your site together.

 Free Beginner SEO Guides

 Step-by-step guides written for people who are starting from scratch.
-No technical background needed — just clear, practical advice you can use straight away.
+No technical background needed.

 Keyword Research for Beginners

-Learn how to find the exact words your audience types into Google — including low-competition keywords that a new website can realistically rank for without paid tools.
+Learn how to find the exact words your audience types into Google — including low-competition keywords.

 On-Page SEO for Beginners

-Discover how to write title tags, meta descriptions, and headings the right way so every page on your site is properly optimised for both Google and real readers.
+Discover how to write title tags, meta descriptions, and headings the right way for both Google and readers.

 Link Building Strategies

-Understand how to earn quality backlinks from real, relevant websites — the kind that actually build your domain authority and push your pages up the search results.
+Understand how to earn quality backlinks from real, relevant websites that build your domain authority.

 1-on-1 SEO Consultation

 Need personal help?
-Book a session and we’ll look at your website together.
-I’ll give you an honest, specific action plan — no generic advice, just what makes sense for you.
+Book a session and we’ll look at your website together with an honest action plan.

 Free Weekly SEO Newsletter

 Every week I send one simple, actionable SEO tip to your inbox.
-No spam, no overwhelming walls of text — just one useful thing you can actually do, every single week.
+No spam, just one useful thing every week.

 If you’re new to SEO, start right here.
-These are the ten most important things to get right — master these and your traffic will grow.
+Master these and your traffic will grow.

 Do Keyword Research Before You Write Anything